crazycoder44/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 - Use @parameterized.expand as decorator to test with multiple org names
 - Verify that get_json is called once with correct URL and returns expected value

+### Task 5: Mocking a property
+- Implement test_public_repos_url method in TestGithubOrgClient class
+- Use patch as context manager to mock GithubOrgClient.org property
+- Test that _public_repos_url returns the expected URL from mocked org payload
+- Demonstrate how to mock properties created by the memoize decorator

 ## Usage

 To run the tests: